CAT #: MyMRD

 Description of Test:

 Minimal residual disease (MRD) detection has proven to be useful in the clinical management of patients with leukemia and can facilitate the development of new therapies.
-Patients with myeloid neoplasms are typically divided into different prognostic groups based upon both cytogenetics and traditional molecular profiles1; however, this may not reflect the heterogeneity of disease2 that can be exploited using MRD assessment.1,2 Moreover, multiple sampling is not feasible for many patients, thus the development of a sensitive and reliable assay to detect multiple mutations within one sample represents a significant advancement in guiding treatment decisions.
+Patients with myeloid neoplasms are typically divided into different prognostic groups based upon both cytogenetics and traditional molecular profiles however, this may not reflect the heterogeneity of disease that can be exploited using MRD assessment.1,2 Moreover, multiple sampling is not feasible for many patients, thus the development of a sensitive and reliable assay to detect multiple mutations within one sample represents a significant advancement in guiding treatment decisions.
 With the MyMRD Gene Panel, one sample is enough to characterize at least one driving mutation in 90%-95% of all AMLs.

 SNV and Indel Targets in 23 Genes (Exons)